kehantan/labbook/docs/buffers_solutions/tris-hcl_stock.rst

 * Magnetic stirrer
 * 1 M NaOH

-*Note:* After some trial and eror, it was found that it takes a large volume of 1 M NaOH to raise the pH to 7.5, so can try use 2 M or even 3 M NaOH.
+*Note:* After some trial and eror, it was found that it takes a large volume of 1 M NaOH to raise the pH to 7.5, 2 M is still reasonable.
+Can try 3 M NaOH next time.

 **Procedure**